cmoorad/mostlyrocks/_posts/recipes/2023-07-23-country-bread.md

 1. Combine all ingredients in a large bowl.
 Mix by hand until flour is hydrated.
 Cover with plastic wrap and rest for 15 minutes.
 2. Wet your hand, fold all 4 sides of the dough toward the center, then cover and rest for 15 minutes.
 3. Repeat step 2 three more times (4 folds total), wetting your hand each time.
-4. Leave dough seam-side down at room temperature to rise for up to 24 hours.
-Mark the height; it should double or more.
+4. Leave dough at room temperature to rise for up to 48 hours.
+It should double or more and appear bubbly like the photo above.
-5. Turn dough onto a floured surface.
+5. Turn dough onto a floured surface (I use wheat flour from here on).
 Gently form a round by folding four sides inward.
-Flip seam-side down and rest for 10 minutes, lightly covered.
+Flip seam-side down and rest for 10 minutes, lightly covered with the same plastic wrap.
 6. Dust a banneton generously with whole wheat flour.
+If you don't have a banneton you can use a colander with a kitchen towel.
-7. Shape the dough into a batard: flip the round over, tug the dough outward slightly, fold the left side over the center, then the right side over that.
-Roll up from the bottom and place seam-side up in the banneton.
+7. Shape the dough into a batard: flip the round seam side up, tug the dough outward slightly on the left side, fold the left side over the center, then tug the right side over that.
+Roll up from the bottom (creating tension in the surface) and place seam-side UP in the banneton.
 Cover and refrigerate.
-8. Refrigerate for 4 to 12 hours (or up to 48) until proofed.
+8. Refrigerate for 2 to 12 hours (or up to 48) until proofed.
+Use the poke proof test.
 9. Preheat oven to 500ºF with Dutch oven inside.
 10. Turn out loaf onto parchment paper (seam side down), slash gently (not too deep), and place in Dutch oven.
 11. Bake covered (lid on) at 500ºF for 20 minutes.